 Patrick was holding onto the edge of the table, his blue scarf flying out behind him.
 ‘Abigail shut the door!
 We’re all getting wet!
 Its snowing really hard!’

 Abigail didn’t listen.
-The wind felt icy cold but once she’d got into the snow she was sure it would be all warm and cosy.
-Raising her paws right up in the air she leapt up and dived.
-There was an ‘omff’ noise and she slid deep into a snow drift.
+The wind felt icy cold but once she’d got into the snow she was sure it would be warm and cosy.
+Raising her paws right up inyo the air she leapt up and dived.
+There was an ‘omff’ noise and sliding deep into a snow drift she disappeared.

 ‘Oh dear,’ muttered Patrick.

 Sitting up Abigail gasped and opened her eyes wide.
-Rubbing her fur she sneezed loudly.
-Snow was cold!
+Waving her paws she tried to climb out.
+Brushing snow off of her fur she sneezed loudly.
+It was freezing!
 Cold and wet!
-It wasn’t a bit like a blanket at all.
+It wasn’t a bit like a cosy blanket at all.
 And now it was all over her fur.
 Clambering to her paws she kicked the snowdrift hard.
-Then fell over.
-It was wet, cold and very slippery.
+Then fell over again.
+Make that cold, wet and very slippery.

 Trying hard to get up, Abigail slipped and fell over again.
 Lifting her snout out of the snow she waved her paws in the air.

-‘You’ll have to go and get her,’ said Preston, ‘she can’t stand up it’s all slippery out there.’
+‘You’ll have to go out and get her,’ said Preston, ‘she can’t stand up it’s all slippery.’
 He paused.
 ‘I knew this would happen.’

 ‘Oh well if you knew this would happen then why don’t you go and get her,’ said Patrick crossly.
 ‘If you know everything, then you do it.’